pawanmishra/pawanmishra.github.io/_posts/2016-08-19-postgres-json-part-1.md

 layout: single
 title: Postgres and Json - Part1
 tags: [postgres, jsonb]
-excerpt: In this blog post, we are going to look into the various **jsonb** related functions available in postgres database.
+excerpt: In this blog post, we are going to look into the various **json** related functions available in postgres database specific to json creation.
 ---
 {% include toc %}